IremGA/LeadAPI/README.md

 # efd.task.lead

+In Low Level design document you can find entity model diagram, class diagram and technology stack.
+File Name : Low Level Design for Lead API.pdf
+Related Postman Collection is added in the project with file name : EFD_LEAD.postman_collection.json

+# LEAD API
 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .